top of page

 A Drive to Remember

-No better way to wrap up the coastline drive than with a stop at the iconic Bixby Bridge.
-It’s probably the most photographed object along the coastal highway.
+There's no better way to conclude the coastal drive than by stopping at the iconic Bixby Bridge.
+It's likely the most photographed landmark along the coastal highway.

 Panoramic photo Bixby Bridge